exoscale/telex/README.md

 Right now we do not aim with clj-http compatibility, it's intentionally minimalistic, this make it very predictable and low overhead.
-If you need special handling of array params (by default we repeast the param, no `?a[]=foo&a[]=bar` handling), multipart upload and these kind things you have to create interceptors yourself to do it, it's quite easy, most libraries that did that just copy some of the helper namespaces from clj-http, we'd suggest you'd do that on a case by case basis.
+If you need special handling of array params (by default we repeat the param like clj-http, we include no `?a[]=foo&a[]=bar` handling), multipart upload and these kind things you have to create interceptors yourself to do it, it's quite easy, most libraries that did that just copy some of the helper namespaces from clj-http, we'd suggest you'd do that on a case by case basis.

 ## ring2 (experimental)